globalise-huygens/nlp-semantic-role-labeling/README.md

 pip install -r requirements.txt
 ```

-Python 3.10 + is recommended.**
+Python 3.10 + is recommended.

 ---

 ## Thesis Report

-The full thesis report is listed in this repository.*
+The full thesis report is listed in this repository.

 ---

 ## References

+The data is taken from this repository: ....

+The multitask code is adapted from this article: ....